 - Dark chocolate ice cream: 1/3 cup of cocoa powder

 - Mint and chocolate chip ice cream: substitute vanilla extract with peppermint extract and add 1/4 cup of semi-sweet chocolate chips (preferably free of refined sugar)

 - Chocolate peanut butter: 2 tablespoon creamy peanut butter and 1 tablespoon cocoa powder

 - Refrigerate the 2 cans of coconut milk overnight or place in freezer for 1 hour.

 - Slice the bananas into small chunks and freeze until solid, at least 1-2 hours.

 - Open the cans of coconut milk without shaking them.
 The coconut cream (which is thick and white) will have separated out from the coconut water and floated up to the top of the cans.
 Scoop out the coconut cream and place it in a strong blender.
 Keep the remaining water for the next step if it is needed.

 - Add the frozen bananas to the blender and blend until smooth and creamy.
 This will take a few minutes and may require you to scrape down the sides of the blender with a spatula a few times.
 If your blender has trouble blending the ingredients, add a tablespoon of coconut water to the blender at a time.
 Do not add more than 2/3 cup of coconut water or the ice cream will be too soft.

-- Add the vanilla extract, cinnamon, sea salt.
+- Add the vanilla extract, cinnamon, sea salt or the other optional ingredients.
 Pulse the blender a few times to mix the ingredients all together.